 A couple of years ago, Club Carlson ran promotions in which they offered up to 50,000 bonus points for a one night stay.
 Since Club Carlson’s award chart tops out at 50,000 points, this meant that it was possible to book a cheap hotel night at a local hotel in order to get enough points to stay at least one night at any Club Carlson property in the world.
 When you pay for a hotel room just to get points or status, this is known as a “mattress run”.

 For those of us who invested in these promotions, things got even better when Club Carlson announced their new credit cards (see “Club Carlson rocks our world… Again“).
 Once you have this credit card, you can take advantage of the Bonus Award Nights.
+(Note: This feature was discontinued as of June 1, 2015.)
 For each award stay of 2 nights or longer, the last night of the stay is free.
 That means that for a two night award, you pay half price!
 Suddenly, the 50,000 points we earned from the earlier promotions became worth at least 2 nights anywhere in the world instead of just 1!

 Now, Club Carlson is offering a new promotion that is similar, but not as lucrative as the old ones.
 With their new Stay 3 Nights, Get 1 Free promotion, you can earn 38,000 points after staying 3 nights between January 6 and April 13, 2014.
 You must register first.